ePages-de/epages-devportal/_posts/2019/2019-04-30-how-to-easily-manage-ssh-key-api-implementation.md

 - selecting a group from our CMDB, getting all members, and then getting all SSH keys (and maybe filter them)
 - adding people easily to existing querys that already contain one or more groups
-- of course filtering the label, date, primary, or whatever is no problem.
+- of course filtering the label, date, primary or whatever is no problem.

 Also `curl` can be used against our API.